 Some earlier model years included an intermediate level, Easy, with 16-inch alloy wheels, a front center console/armrest, cloth upholstery, an upgraded sound system, tinted rear glass, and a leather-wrapped steering wheel and shift knob.

-The Trekking, as its name indicates, adds lots of rugged-look accessories that give it the appearance of being ready to go off road.
-Those include larger 17-inch wheels, fog lamps, wheel moldings, and tougher-looking front and rear fascias.
-It also adds a unique two-tone black and brown interior.
+The Trekking, as its name indicates, added lots of rugged-look accessories that gave it the appearance of being ready to go off road (though it was front-drive only).
+Those included larger, 17-inch wheels; fog lights; fender flares; and tougher-looking front and rear fascias.
+Trekking models also added a unique two-tone black and brown interior.